philipnilsson/Badness10k/posts/2016-07-02-distributive-law.markdown

 The pattern of **Distributive Law** describes conditions for coherently decomposing a problem into subproblems, and recomposing their partial solutions into a full one, for instance in a divide and conquer style.
+They can also be applied "in reverse" as a factoring optimization.

-A distributive law familiar to most is the identity on numbers
+A distributive law familiar to most is the below identity on numbers

 ```javascript
 a * (b + c) = (a * b) + (a * c)